 Cardboard Mulch Lasts For 1-3 Years

 Cardboard mulch can last anywhere between 1-3 years, although it mostly depends on what kind of cardboard you are using, either shredded or large pieces of cardboard.
-If you use shredded cardboard then it will last you around 1 year, if you are using large pieces for cardboard then they will decompose somewhat slower and they can last for up to 3 years.
+If you use shredded cardboard then it will last you around 1 year, if you are using large pieces of cardboard then they will decompose somewhat slower and they can last for up to 3 years.
 How fast the cardboard decomposes is actually determined by the amount of water in the soil, the more water the faster the decomposition rate is.

 If your area is suffering from drought then make sure to water the mulch, otherwise, the cardboard mulch will compact and dry out the soil.
 For more information about mulching with cardboard check out my recent article Mulching With Cardboard ( Top 6 Best Practices ).